Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 A few companies in the tech and AI space actually welcome AI tool use during interviews, seeing it as a signal that the candidate is resourceful and technology-forward.
 This is still uncommon but growing.

-Best Practices for Undetectable, Ethical Use
+Best Practices for Natural, Ethical Use

 Setup

-- Use Whisper Mode or bullet-point display format
+- Use bullet-point display format

 - Test your setup on camera before every interview